Alexander The Great Leadership

 Alexander was taken with the character Achilles in Homer's epic tale, the Illiad, in his growing-up years.
 He decided to model himself after Achilles.

-Alexander's teacher was the well-known philosopher Aristotle, and he annotated the full version of The Illiad for Alexander so he could better emulate Achilles.
-He cherished this gift from his mentor and would even sleep with it under his pillow.
+Alexander's teacher was the well-known philosopher Aristotle.
+He annotated the full version of The Illiad for Alexander so he could better emulate Achilles.
+Alexander cherished this gift from his mentor and would even sleep with it under his pillow.

 He also received encouragement from his mother, Olympias.
 Rumors were that she consulted with the gods regarding her son and told him he was a direct descendant of Achilles and Hercules.
 This fueled the fire inside Alexander.